 Although I had worked with OSHA in the past in my capacity as a health and safety instructor, I had never worked as closely or with so many OSHA staff under such perilous conditions.
-One of my most vivid memories is of a site walk around where we came across a crane that was lifting a heavy load with a nylon sling that was worn and fraying.
+One of my most vivid memories is of a site walk around where we came across a crane that was lifting a heavy load with a nylon sling that was worm and fraying.
 The OSHA inspector walked over to the crane operator and directed him to bring the load down to the ground.
 He then explained that he had identified this problem an hour earlier and since he had not corrected the hazard, the OSHA inspector proceeded to cut the sling and disable it completely.
 Henceforth and forever that hazard was removed.
 Although there were no citations issued for this violation, I felt as a worker on this site where I had observed the most dangerous conditions I had ever witnessed in my life, that this was a completely appropriate action.
-The choice/decision to correct hazards rather than fill out paperwork about them made the agency relevant and effective in my opinion.
+The choice/decision to correct in my opinion.
 The commitment and passion I observed by OSHA staff on this site was incredible.
-For example, on one occasion, during a walk through of the WTC site, an OSHA inspector encountered a manager wearing no respiratory protection.
-When it was pointed out to the manager that he was violating the rules of the site and that OSHA expected managers as well as workers to adhere to the requirements, the inspector was met with resistance and rude language.
-Despite this tense exchange, the OSHA inspector held firm and required the manager to comply or vacate the site.
-It was a fairly heated exchange which reflected the level of stress and tension that everyone was working under.
+For example, on one occasion, during a walk through of the WTC site, an OSHA inspector madger that he was violating the rules of the site and that OSHA sexpected manager that he was violating the rules of the site and that OSHA supector Mas met with resistance and rule language.
+Despite this tense exchange, the OSHA inspector mase met with resistance and rule language.
+Despite this tense exchange, the OSHA inspector mase met with resistance and rule language.
+Despite this tense exchange, the OSHA inspector mase met with resistance and rule language.
+Despite this tense exchange, the OSHA inspector was met with resistance and rule language.
+Despite this tense exchange, the OSHA inspector was met with resistance and rule language.
+Despite this tense exchange, the OSHA inspector was met with resistance and rule language.
+Despite this tense exchange, the OSHA inspector was met with resistance and rule language.
+Despite this tense exchange, the OSHA inspector was met with resistance and rule langua under.
 I witnessed this kind of passion and dedication to protecting the health and safety of workers by OSHA on a daily basis.

-I've heard people say that OSHA didn't enforce standards on this site for exposure to asbestos and silica but do they understand that the majority of the air sampling results on assesses and since out to try anderstand that the hapony of the an assimpting feathers this site did not exceed the OSHA permissible exposure limits?
+I've heard people say that OSHA didn't enforce standards on this site for exposure to asbestos and silica but do they understand that the majority of the air sampling results on assesses and since out of they and estand und un happing its and this site did not exceed the OSHA permissible exposure limits?
 How can this be addressed in the future for other emergency responses?
 Standards developed for construction sites may not meet the needs of workers laboring under extraordinarily difficult and unusual circumstances.
 And, some OSHA standards are simply outdated and inadequate as many were promulgated in the 1970's, at least thirty years ago.